Wedding costs nobody tells you about

 If you are having your reception on a private property, a temporary limited licence is generally not required where liquor will be supplied free of charge.
 However, a licence will always be required if the supply of liquor is contingent on the sale or purchase of goods or services.

-If liquor is being supplied through a catering or beverage company, the company will require a liquor licence.
+If liquor is being supplied through a catering or beverage company, the company will take care of the liquor licence.
 Always check they have the relevant licences and that this cost is covered in their quote.

 Unless you’re extremely lucky, your wedding gown is going to require some alterations.
 This could be as simple as hemming the gown, taking it in (or letting it out), or structural changes like adding straps.
 Make sure you add a little extra to your dress budget to cover any potential what-ifs.